So you want to know where to buy clothes, and what brands to buy while you’re in Tokyo.

 30s & up

-For anyone willing to shell out more for simple and higher-quality pieces, here are a few areas and stores to explore.
+For anyone willing to spend more for simple, higher-quality pieces, here are a few areas and stores to explore.

 1. Omotesando